rob-soltani/OCanada-ArduinoUnoR3-SingleChannel/README.md

-# O Canada
-  For Arduino Uno R3 (single-line melody)
+# O Canada: For Arduino Uno R3 (single-line melody)

-O Canada; encoded to play as a single-line melody on a passive buzzer using PWM on Arduino Uno R3.
+**O Canada**; encoded to play as a single-line melody on a passive buzzer using PWM on Arduino Uno R3.

 ### The YouTube Video of the Project
 You can watch a video I made of this project at https://youtu.be/is9LnPHMvbw.